ARTISANAL SEA GRAPE JELLY

 Prices remain at $3.00 per 1/4 pint, $5.00 per 1/2 pint.

-Sadly, we do not have any jelly this year.
-The increasing summer temperatures have prevented a harvest for the last three years.
+Sadly, we do not have any jelly again this year.
+The increasing summer temperatures have prevented a harvest for the last four years.